kevin61225/hw-backend-api-enhancement/README.md

         ```
 4. Your can only use __Python__ or __PHP__ to implement APIs.
 5. *(Optional)* You __can add more input arguments__ to your APIs to achieve paginaton strategy.
-6. *(Optional)* Use your algorithm to reduce response time when calling the API.
+6. *(Optional)* Use your algorithm to reduce response time when calling the APIs.

 ## Deliverable